Terminal ballistics: Target shooting

-For short-range target shooting, typically on ranges up to 50 meters, or 55 yards, with low-powered ammunition like a .22 long rifle, aerodynamics is relatively unimportant, and velocities are low compared to velocities attained by full-powered ammunition.
+For short-range target shooting, typically on ranges up to 50 meters, or 55 yards, with low-powered ammunition like .22 long rifle, aerodynamics is relatively unimportant, and velocities are low compared to velocities attained by full-powered ammunition.

-As long as a bullet's weight is balanced, it will not tumble; its shape is thus unimportant for purposes of its aerodynamics.
-For shooting at paper targets, bullets that will punch a perfect hole through the target - called wadcutters - are preferred.
+As long as a bullet's mass is balanced, it will not tumble; its shape is thus unimportant for purposes of its aerodynamics.
+For shooting at paper targets, bullets that will punch a perfect hole through the target —called wadcutters— are preferred.
 They have a very flat front, often with a relatively sharp edge along the perimeter, which punches out a hole equal to or almost equal to its diameter, thus enabling unambiguous scoring of the target.
 Since cutting the edge of a target ring will result in a higher score, accuracy to within fractions of an inch is desirable.

 Magazine-fed pistols tend not to reliably feed wadcutters because of their angular shape.
 To address this, the semi-wadcutter is often used.
 The semi-wadcutter consists of a conical section that comes to a smaller flat point and a thin sharp shoulder at the base of the cone.
 The flat point punches a hole, and the shoulder opens it up cleanly.
 For steel targets, the concern is to provide enough force to knock over the target while minimizing the damage to the target.
 A soft lead bullet, or jacketed hollow-point bullet, or soft-point bullet will flatten out on impact (if the velocity at impact is sufficient to make it deform), spreading the impact over a larger area of the target, allowing more total force to be applied without damaging the steel target.